campa-consortium/pals/source/element-kinds.md

 (s:rfcavity)=
 ## RFCavity Element

-An RFCavity element is an RF cavity without acceleration generally used in a storage ring.
-The main difference between an rfcavity and an lcavity is that, unlike an lcavity, the reference energy through an rfcavity is constant.
+An RFCavity element represents an RF cavity that accelerates or decelerates, and focuses or defocuses, a charged particle beam longitudinally and transversely using RF fields.

 Under Construction...